ken-tune/cloud-watch-for-marklogic/IllustratedHOWTO.md

 Finally you need something to tie things together.
 That’s where https://github.com/ken-tune/cloud-watch-for-marklogic comes in.
 A few straightforward steps will allow you to set up CloudWatch monitoring and alarms for your AWS cloud based MarkLogic app.

-This blog goes through that process using a test application bundled alongside [cloud-watch-for-marklogic](https://github.com/ken-tune/cloud-watch-for-marklogic).
+This page goes through that process using a test application bundled alongside [cloud-watch-for-marklogic](https://github.com/ken-tune/cloud-watch-for-marklogic).
 We also use JMeter and a provided config file to simulate activity so’s we can get comfortable with the end result.

 ## AWS Cluster Setup using Cloud Formation Templates